SuperFastMRI-snu/.github/profile/README.md

 ## SuperFastMRI team
 We participated in the 2024 SNU FastMRI Challenge as a two-person team named **SuperFastMRI**.
+We ranked 4th place in the public leaderboard. ~~~~

 ### Team Members
 * Dongwook Kho